Hashachar Ha'ole: History

 In 1948, 5 brothers, who were all members of the Weidberg family, started a small factory manufacturing chocolate and other confectionery products including their eponymous chocolate spread, in 1948 outside the city of Haifa.
 In 1950 Levkowich family joined the company.
 Seeing a need for a new product in the Israeli market, Hashachar Ha’ole stopped producing their other products to exclusively focus the production of its chocolate spread in 1955, which was 9 years before the similar Italian product Nutella was launched in 1964; possibly making Hashachar the world's first chocolate spread.

 Overview

 Hashachar Ha'ole has become one of Israel’s best-known foods.
 It is even called the most successful chocolate spread in Israel and has become a symbol of Israeli cuisine.

 There are two different versions of it: halavi (dairy) and parve (non-dairy).
-This is because Jewish law prohibits mixing milk with meat-based foods.
+This is because Jewish law prohibits mixing milk with meat-based foods, thus the parve version allows kosher-observers to include the spread in dessert after a meat-based meal.
 For many years, Hashachar Ha'Ole was the only chocolate cream available on the Israeli market.
 Nowadays you can also find brands like Elite and Nutella.
 Until the 2010s Hashachar had never been advertised in the mass media.
 Its original logo has been retained and remained the same since its launch in 1948.